 Oral health: A window to your overall health

 Your oral health is more important than you might realize.
-Get the facts about how the health of your mouth, teeth and gums can affect your general health.By Mayo Clinic Staff
+Learn how the health of your mouth, teeth and gums can affect your general health.By Mayo Clinic Staff

 Did you know that your oral health offers clues about your overall health — or that problems in your mouth can affect the rest of your body?
 Protect yourself by learning more about the connection between your oral health and overall health.